Predazzo

-Predazzo (/it/, literally big meadow) is a village and comune in the province of Trento, northern Italy.
+Predazzo (/it/, lit. 'big meadow') is a village and comune in the province of Trento, northern Italy.
 Predazzo is located about 58 kilometres northeast of Trento in Val di Fiemme.

 It is one of the main centers of Val di Fiemme (the other is Cavalese), being the most populous and widespread of the valley.
 It is an important road junction and trade between the valleys of Fiemme and Fassa and the area of Primiero.